ernisv/Endex3/README.md

 ## Details / component changes
 Changes to individual components are broken down below.
 If unsure about dimensions / assembly - step files and/or original [Onshape CAD](https://cad.onshape.com/documents/81a2e00ae9c5806eab5e1c54/w/5cac38db4e9fa7317548eab6/e/0372a484cd82c8e6febd21dc?renderMode=0&uiState=692aace23f08f25fcdbc0587) could be checked.

+When left of right is mentioned, it's from perspective of looking at the printer from the front.

 ### X gantry
 #### Longer 2020 extrusion
 As stock x axis has space only for original head, putting another one on the same would significantly reduce the bed area accessible by any single head, so extension of this is necessary.